-Please pay attention to our SPAM prevention policy and recommendation to bulk emails to get the best results while avoiding the risk of sending SPAM.
+Please pay attention to our SPAM prevention policy and recommendations for bulk emails to get the best results while avoiding the risk of sending SPAM.

 Bulk e-mails sent to clients

-Bulk sending of “requested” emails is routinely supported and we offer a reliable and powerful environment.
+Bulk sending of “requested” emails are routinely supported and we offer a reliable and powerful environment.
 Many of our clients communicate effectively with tens of thousands of their customers.

 - Info-Service (course movements, goods status, etc.)